kemitchell/square-one-forms/confidentiality-ip.md

 - information the company shares with or makes available to you during your work for the company

+- information you develop during your work for the company

 - information the company shared with you before you started work with the company

 - information building on these kinds of information